dhm1002/NetExtractor-3.0-Despliegue/README.md

 ![Figure 1](ReadMeImages/iniciado.PNG)

-Finally we simply have to go to the web browser that we like the most and enter the address that appears in the image, that is https://127.0.0.1:5000 and we would already have our application running locally.
+Finally we simply have to go to the web browser that we like the most and enter the address that appears in the image, that is http://127.0.0.1:5000 and we would already have our application running locally.

-## Deployed application:

-The application is open and deployed in https://www.heroku.com a website to be able to deploy web applications for free.
-To access the application you must access the following link: https://netextractor.herokuapp.com.